orbeon/orbeon-forms-doc/configuration/advanced/custom-error-dialog.md

 ## Disabling the standard error dialog

 By default, when an Ajax error happens, Orbeon Forms shows users an error dialog.
-First, you'll want to disable this behavior.
-You can do so by adding this property to your `properties-local.xml`:
+You can disable this behavior by adding this property to your `properties-local.xml`:

 ```xml
 <property